32-Year-Old Right Wing – Arizona Coyotes

 David Moss Contract Information:

 Signed a one-year contract with the Coyotes in July of 2014.

-Moss signed a one-year deal with the Coyotes on Friday, Sarah McLellan of The Arizona Republic reports.
+Moss was placed on injured reserve Sunday, Sarah McLellan of the Arizona Republic reports.

 To instantly reveal our fantasy analysis of every player – including David Moss – simply subscribe now.